uchicago-cs/chiventure/src/cli/examples/bison-demo/README.md

 start with normal chiventure commands
 eg: view stats

-using bison has incredible potential for EASILY making commands more versatile and      complex
+using bison has incredible potential for EASILY making commands more versatile andcomplex

 for example, with bison is no longer a hard cap on 4 word limit per action (WE SHOULD EITHER IMPLEMENT PARSING ON AND or just say we haven't gotten it working yet and put in backlog)

-also, as you can see, the lack of a hard cap means we can support ignoring                  peropositions, articlees and pronouns
+also, as you can see, the lack of a hard cap means we can support ignoringperopositions, articlees and pronouns
 eg: go to the north

 go north